Muzzle booster: Historical

 The original use of the recoil booster was to provide additional energy to move the large barrel/bolt mass on recoil operated machine guns.

-At the start of WWI the primary German machine gun of was the Maxim-based MG 08, a water-cooled heavy machine gun equipped with a blank firing adapter but not a muzzle booster, a feature protected by Vickers patents.
-Because of that it was inferior to similar British and Russian analogs with recoil boosters in its rate of fire and reliability, and by 1915 Germans introduced their booster designated Rückstossverstärker 08 S, increasing the cyclic rate for about 50%.
+At the start of WWI the primary German machine gun was the Maxim-based MG 08, a water-cooled heavy machine gun equipped with a blank firing adapter but not a muzzle booster.
+Because of that it was inferior to similar British and Russian analogs with recoil boosters in its rate of fire and reliability, and by 1915 Germans introduced their booster designated Rückstossverstärker 08 S, increasing the rate of fire by about 50%.

 The cooling jacket for all those designs also acted as the frame within which the barrel recoiled on firing, and which the fixed portion of the muzzle booster was mounted on.
 In 1915 an air-cooled version was created for use as a fixed aircraft gun, designated the lMG 08 (or LMG 08, traditionally with a lower case "L").
 Eliminating water cooling saved a great deal of weight, but the water jacket was a crucial component of the gun, as it held the bushing which supported the muzzle end of the barrel and allowed it to recoil.
 Thus, the water jacket structure was retained, but was heavily perforated to allow cooling air-flow to reach the barrel, leaving more open space than metal.
 This much-lightened structure, resulting from just over 50% of the jacket's circumferential sheetmetal removed for its cooling slots; was strong enough to support the barrel, but not enough to handle the powerful forward counter-force created when the expanding gases in a muzzle brake forced the barrel rearwards.
 Thus, early versions of the lMG 08 deleted the muzzle booster, although later versions of the lMG 08, and its replacement, the lightened-receiver LMG 08/15 model which reduced the cooling barrel's diameter to just 92.5 mm, changed to a less-heavily perforated barrel shroud which could handle a muzzle booster, as it was realized that with the airflow over an aircraft-mounted machine gun, the fifty-percent-plus amount originally removed had been excessive.

 The World War II-era German MG 42 was another such machine gun which also made use of a muzzle booster.
 This application has largely fallen out of use as modern machine gun design switched to delayed blowback and gas operation in many cases.
 The Rheinmetall MG 3, essentially an MG 42 modified to use the standard 7.62×51mm NATO round, and currently used by the German military, still uses a boosted short recoil design.